TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- also some double free, so maybe it's that
 	- so be sure to make that shift+f1 hotkey or something else

-- tell me my address should include a session guid too...

 - port number in start server gui: maybe somehow save that port number when the textbox deactivates...

 - disallow nat on official server